vmadaraj/SER502-Spring2018-Team12/README.md

 Restrictions on the code
 --------------------------
-1. Print statements cannot have Capital letters.
+1. Print statements cannot have Capital letters and only space.
+2. No operations can be on string.
+3. User input needs to be followed by a '.'.

 Team Members
 -------------
 1. Harshitha Katpally 				  hkatpall@asu.edu
 2. Divya Yadamreddi 				  dyadamre@asu.edu
 3. Venkata Akhil Madaraju 			  vmadaraj@asu.edu
 4. Venkata Sai Shirisha Kakarla 	          vkakarla@asu.edu